abdulrahman-kh-adam/abdulrahman-kh-adam/README.md

-I'm Abdulrahman Adam, senior Mechatronics Engineering Student whose interested in embedded systems and software engineering :)
+I'm Abdulrahman Adam, senior Mechatronics Engineering Student whose interested in software engineering and web development.
+Currently, I'm learning front-end web development using HTML, CSS and Javascript.
+It is a long journey, but it is fun!